the Pharisees and the teachers of the law began to oppose him fiercely….(Lk 11:53).

 Oh, how foolish I was.
 The words of my friend seared deeply into my heart and mind.
 I knew she was right, but for years I had lived believing that you don’t share brokenness because when you do it’s a sign of weakness.
 I knew this new journey of sharing my life with people would be difficult and challenging for my beach ball covered heart.

-All of us, at certain points in our lives, have a choice to make.
-Will we go with God to the places of our deepest fears, insecurity, and pride or will we cover it up hoping no one will notice?
+All of us, at certain points in our lives, have a choice to make, will we go with God to the places of our deepest fears, insecurity, and pride or will we cover it up hoping no one will notice?
 Have you ever done that with a mess?
 Just throw a blanket on top of it before guests come hoping and praying no one looks under the blanket?
 I have.
 This causes me great stress and makes me miss out on the relationships I should be freely investing in because I’m more worried about covering up my mess.

 A few years ago I am fairly certain I fractured my pinky, but I didn’t want to go to the doctor for it, so I made my own makeshift cast to solve the problem.
 I didn’t want to know the truth.
 I felt like I could handle it on my own.
-To this day, I do not have the same range of motion in my left pinky as compared to my right, because I lived in denial to the fracture.
+To this day, I do not have the same range of motion in my left pinky as compared to my right, because I lived in denial of the fracture.
 I didn’t want to go to the doctor to find out that it might have actually been broken.
 Since I wasn’t honest with myself, my brokenness never healed properly.

 Could it be that the revealing of the beach balls of our lives are really God’s grace to show us our brokenness so that we might be made new and receive the Father’s healing?
 I think so.
 The longer we live in denial, the longer we will live as Christians who have not healed properly.
-God will keep trying to break that area of our life until we allow for Him to heal it.
+God will keep trying to break that area of our life until we allow Him to heal it.
 I know this to be true because He’s done it in my life.
 Submit yourself to the Father’s healing.
 He is good and you can trust Him.
 He wants to make you new.

 Lord, you are making me new.
 Sometimes, it’s painful, but it is for my good.
 Thank you for making me more like Jesus.
 Thank you for increasing your love in me.
 Thank you that even though I am chief of sinners you love me.
 I place my heart before you today and ask for the healing balm of your love to fill it.
 Help me to love others today for your glory and not out of my own shallow annoyance.
 God, I submit my heart, mind, and motivations to you, in Jesus name!
 Amen!